ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 ##### Outdated and tagged articles

-*Note: Translators, do not delete the `outdated` mark, but do not delete the tags.*
+*Note for translators: Do delete the `outdated` mark, but do not delete the tags.*

 In the case that an article is outdated and has tags, the metadata may look like this: